-How do visual problems effect my child's ability to read?
+How do visual problems affect my child's ability to read?

 In order to be a proficient reader, one must have the visual skills to aim their eyes accurately at the text, keep the words clear and in focus, form a single picture from both eyes, recognize and derive meaning from the words on the page, and have the ability to visualize a mental image to comprehend what is read.

-How do visual problems effect my child's ability to spell?
+How do visual problems affect my child's ability to spell?

-How do visual problems effect my child's handwriting skills?
+How do visual problems affect my child's handwriting skills?